 One of the doctors sat me down and told me that she didn’t think Harper was going home before her heart surgery.
 I appreciated her honesty, but at the same time, was heartbroken.
 I just wanted her to get better and go home.

 It got to the point where we had to have our sit-down meeting with the surgeons, Drs.
-Smith
+Smith and Spector

 They wanted her to go to the cath lab.
 While she was there they would measure the pressure in her lungs.
 Then they would introduce things that she would be on after surgery- oxygen, certain medications, nitric oxide.